jasonacollins/blog/content/post/2022-05-30-megastudy-scepticism.md

 The experimental results kinda make sense.
 The largest incentive had the largest effect.
 Intervention 14 can be statistically differentiated from 51.
 But that's it.
 The others are not significantly different from each other.

 Then we look at the prediction column.
 The largest incentive was predicted to have the largest effect.
 All fine there.
-But intervention 28 with incentives of $0.52 and $0.18 intervention was predicted to have greater effect than the $1.08 and $0.54 associated with intervention 51.
+But intervention 28 with incentives of \$0.52 and \$0.18 intervention was predicted to have greater effect than the \$1.08 and \$0.54 associated with intervention 51.
 What's a plausible basis for that prediction ordering?

 I can see one argument that people were ranking according to the Amazon points available rather than the value of those points.
 But accepting that argument further confuses the comparability of these interventions with each other and limits their generalisability if we want to take them to other domains.

 I think the claim that the observers are poor predictors is likely right.
 Practitioners, professors and the average punter don't have a great feel for the relative effectiveness of a bunch of weak interventions.
-But putting these critiques of these predictions together, I'd like to see a replication with more power on both sides: more power to differentiate interventions and a larger number of predictions in which the third-party observers get to see the full set of interventions and make direct comparisons between them.
+But putting the critiques of these predictions together, I'd like to see a replication with more power on both sides: more power to differentiate interventions and a larger number of predictions in which the third-party observers get to see the full set of interventions and make direct comparisons between them.

 In the [newest megastudy on vaccinations](https://doi.org/10.1073/pnas.2115126119), those criteria were largely met.
 Another prediction competition was run, with lay people and the scientists who designed the interventions among the "competitors".
 They were asked to predict the vaccination rates for the people in all 22 treatment groups and the control

 Here we have a more promising result, for the lay people at least.
 The predictions of the scientists who contributed an intervention were did not correlate with observed observation rates.
 Conversely, lay people did well.
 The correlation between observed and predicted vaccination rates was 0.6.
 And beyond that, their estimate of the average lift in vaccinations was close to that observed.
 (The scientists underestimated the increase by around 25%.)

 Despite that success by the lay people, it was not without flaws.
 They did not anticipate the top-performing intervention.
-If you're purely in the applied behavioural science mindset and are want to maximise vaccinations, that's an important miss.
+If you're in the mindset that you simply want to maximise vaccinations, that's an important miss.
 That, of course, leads us to the usual conclusion:

 >Regardless, the inability of either scientists or laypeople to anticipate the top-performing intervention underscores the value of empirical testing when seeking the best policy.

 Finally, the success of the laypeople relative to the scientists hints at some of the following points I plan to make.
 Why are we just using behavioural scientists to design these interventions?
 Do they have any special skill in developing interventions?
-Why not give marketers a go at designing these!
+Why not give marketers a go at designing them!
 And if only we had some theory to guide our understanding.
-More on both those points below.
+More on those points below.

 ## 5. Intervention design